 Creating a New Framework

-To create a new framework in Strive, select the Appraisal Settings gear and choose Frameworks.
+To create a new framework in Strive, select Settings and choose Framework Setup.
 Then, click the New Framework button.

 In the Builder, give the New Framework a Name.
 Providing a Description is optional.
-The description will not appear to the end user during framework selection.
+The description does not appear to the end user during framework selection.
 Then, click Save.

 Enter the Name of the component and click Save.

-The new component will appear in the Builder under the framework title.
+The new component appears in the Builder under the framework title.
 Highlight the name of the framework component before adding a new sub-component.
 Click on the New Dimension button to add a sub-component of the standard to the framework.

-The Description field is optional and will not appear to end users.
+The Description field is optional and does not appear to end users.
 Click Save.

-Continue adding sub-components to the framework by highlighting the component and clicking the New Dimension button.
-Click Save after adding each sub-component.
+You can continue adding sub-components to the framework by highlighting the component and clicking the New Dimension button.
+After adding each sub-component, click Save.

-Remember to tie each Appraisee type to the appropriate framework for tracking purposes.
+Remember to tie each evaluation type to the appropriate framework for tracking purposes.

 Importing Locked Frameworks

-Appraisal managers can access locked frameworks in the Framework section of Appraisal Management.
-A lock symbol displays before the name if a framework is locked in Strive.
+Evaluation managers can access locked frameworks in Settings > Framework Setup.
+If a framework is locked, a lock icon appears before its name.
 Locked frameworks cannot be edited or deleted.
-Appraisal Managers can access the following locked frameworks in Strive.
+Evaluation managers can access the following locked frameworks in Strive.

-- T-TESS ALT D1 - A locked framework called T-TESS Alt D1 is a rubric from the TEA with an alternate version of Domain 1 for teachers who use packaged lesson plans.
+- T-TESS v2 – A locked framework called T-TESS Alt D1 is a rubric from the TEA with an alternate version of Domain 1 for teachers who use packaged lesson plans.

-- T-TESS v2 - A locked version of the T-TESS framework called T-TESS v2 is the same version of the T-TESS rubric.
+- T-TESS ALT D1 – A locked version of the T-TESS framework called T-TESS v2 is the same version of the T-TESS rubric.

 - T-PESS v2 – A locked version of the T-PESS NEW framework called T-PESS v2 is the same version of the T-PESS rubric.

-- T-SCESS - A locked version of the T-SCESS framework is available.
+- T-SCESS – A lock version of the T-SCESS framework is available.

 A locked framework increases data fidelity by ensuring districts use the same framework version.
 Locked frameworks also allow for more easily updated and shared templates in the Eduphoria Community.